facebook/jsx/README.md

 License
 -------

-Copyright (c) 2014, Facebook, Inc.
+Copyright (c) 2014 - present, Facebook, Inc.
 All rights reserved.

 This work is licensed under a [Creative Commons Attribution 4.0